 While the number of Americans receiving hospice and palliative care grows each year, NHPCO estimates that for every patient who receives hospice, two more patients could benefit from the comprehensive services hospice provides but do not receive this special care.

-In 2016, NHPCO statistics reveal that 27.9% of hospice patients died, or was discharged, within seven days or less, often an inadequate time for the patient and family to take advantage of the range of available services.
+In 2019, NHPCO statistics reveal that half of hospice patients were enrolled for less than 19 days, often an inadequate time for the patient and family to take advantage of the range of available services.